Discover everything we launched at Webflow Conf 2024

 Localization in business adapts digital content, brand visuals, and product offerings to suit diverse audiences, making brands globally and locally appealing.
 Key benefits of localization include:

 • Facilitating market entry.
-A localization business strategy tailors the user experience to align with local customs, helping businesses enter and thrive in new markets.
+A localization business strategy tailors the customer experience to align with local customs, helping businesses enter and thrive in new markets.
 For example, a software company might offer special discounts during local festivals or holidays, directly appealing to the regional audience.

 • Improving user engagement.
 Localization increases user engagement by providing high-quality, relevant content tailored to regional customers’ needs and pain points.
 Research indicates that localized content receives 12 times more engagement, demonstrating the impact of using local currencies, date formats, and cultural references.
 This approach reduces friction for users, encouraging them to explore your website more thoroughly and engage more deeply with your brand.